Skip to content

 Montgomery \(\{ (x,y) : by^2 = x^3 + ax^2 + x, b(a^2-4) \neq 0 \}\) Curve25519

 An EC may or may not be pairing-friendly.
-Pairing-friendly curves have all three of the common pairings (Weil, Ate, and Tate).
+Pairing-friendly curves have all three of the common pairings (Weil, Ate, and Tate; see below).

 Resource